TheBugFather/HardDrive-Crawler/README.md

 > This program runs on Windows, written in Python 3.8

 ## Installation
-- Run setup.py <env name> to build virtual environment, any packages in packages.txt will be installed in the created venv.
+- Run the setup.py script to build a virtual environment and install all external packages in the created venv.

+> Example:<br>
+> python3 setup.py "venv name"

 - Once virtual env is built traverse to the Scripts directory in the environment folder just created.
 - In the Scripts directory, execute the "activate" script to activate the virtual environment.